luizmellodev/instalink/README.md

 If you want, you can change the style of your site too!
 The entire style is maintained in the standard `style.css` file

 ## Contributing
 Im still in base development.
-So, if you want to contribute, send me a message on my Discord or Instagram Direct (by Chilled Dev) - All available in my profile readme (https://github.com/luizeduardomr/)
+So, if you want to contribute, send me a message on my Discord or Instagram Direct (by @luizmello.dev) - All available in my profile readme (https://github.com/luizeduardomr/)

 Or you can contact the creator of the idea and the code base!
 (Right below)
 ## Thanks for